Back to Top

 • CJS-111 – Introduction to Criminal Justice

-Students attending the Center for Applied Technology-South (CAT-South) can earn college credits by enrolling in selected Career Technology Education (CTE) programs.
-You then just need to successfully complete your CAT- South program, and earn a C or better on the AACC college proficiency assessment(s).
-Grades below C will not be reflected on your AACC college transcript.
+Students attending the Center for Applied Technology – North (CAT-North) can earn college credits by enrolling in selected AACPS Career Technology Education (CTE) programs.
+You then just need to successfully complete your CAT – North program, and earn a C or better on the AACC college proficiency assessment(s).* Grades below C will not be reflected on your AACC college transcript.

 More Opportunities at Meade